 Pathogen: Plasmodiophora brassicae

-Host Range: Cruciferous field crops such as canola, mustard, camelina, oilseed radish and taramira; as well as cruciferous weeds (e.g. stinkweed, shepherd’s purse, wild mustard) and vegetables.
+Host Range: Cruciferous field crops such as canola, mustard (all types), camelina, oilseed radish and taramira; as well as cruciferous weeds (e.g. stinkweed, shepherd’s purse, wild mustard) and vegetables.

 Symptoms: Watch for suspicious stunting, wilting, yellowing and premature ripening.
 Check the roots for clubroot galls.